agsb/milliForth-6502/Notes.md

     doing debugs for DTC inner

+_28/01/2024_

-_28/01/2024_ code for 6502 sized to 632 bytes.
-             Review with 'standart direct thread code',
+    code for 6502 sized to 632 bytes. review with 'standart direct thread code',
     new sizes for tib, pad, data and return stacks.

+_24/01/2024_

-_24/01/2024_ code for 6502 review.
-Recode for use 'standart direct thread code'.
-             made a file with 'minimum itc model ' and another with 'standart itc model'
+    code for 6502 review.
+Recode for use 'direct thread code'. made a file with 'minimum tc model ' and another with 'direct tc model'

+_16/01/2024_

-_16/01/2024_ code for 6502 sized to 612 bytes, review and reorder, need loop end-of-find.
+    code for 6502 sized to 612 bytes, review and reorder, need loop end-of-find.

+_11/01/2024_

-_11/01/2024_ code for 6502 sized to 632 bytes, refine ( pull, push, copy ), still crashes.
+    code for 6502 sized to 632 bytes, refine ( pull, push, copy ), still crashes.

+_10/01/2024_

-_10/01/2024_ code for 6502 sized to 621 bytes, turn explicit copy from into, still crashes.
+    code for 6502 sized to 621 bytes, turn explicit copy from into, still crashes.

+_09/01/2024_

-_09/01/2024_ code for 6502 sized to 654 bytes, stack goes forward, still crashes.
+    code for 6502 sized to 654 bytes, stack goes forward, still crashes.

+_02/01/2024_

-_02/01/2024_ code for 6502 sized to 647 bytes, still crashes by wrong jsr/jmp.
+    code for 6502 sized to 647 bytes, still crashes by wrong jsr/jmp.

+_19/12/2023_

-_19/12/2023_ code for 6502 sized to 629 bytes, include key and emit, clean wrong rts.
+    code for 6502 sized to 629 bytes, include key and emit, clean wrong rts.

+_05/12/2023_

-_05/12/2023_ code for 6502 sized to 588 bytes, include names in ascii-7 and aritmetic shift right (2/).
+    code for 6502 sized to 588 bytes, include names in ascii-7 and aritmetic shift right (2/).

+_27/11/2023_

-_27/11/2023_ code for 6502 sized to 572 bytes, clear some errors and ascii-7 checks
+    code for 6502 sized to 572 bytes, clear some errors and ascii-7 checks

+_22/11/2023_

-_22/11/2023_ code for 6502 sized to 566 bytes, more good tips from Peter Ferrie <peter.ferrie@gmail.com>
+    code for 6502 sized to 566 bytes, more good tips from Peter Ferrie <peter.ferrie@gmail.com>

+_20/11/2023_

-_20/11/2023_ code for 6502 sized to 590 bytes, some good tips from Peter Ferrie <peter.ferrie@gmail.com>
+    code for 6502 sized to 590 bytes, some good tips from Peter Ferrie <peter.ferrie@gmail.com>

+_20/11/2023_

-_20/11/2023_ rebuild the github repo without fork from original milliForth[^1]
+    rebuild the github repo without fork from original milliForth[^1]

+_14/11/2023_

-_14/11/2023_ code for 6502 sized to 624 bytes, no ascii-7, no key, no emit, no 2/, many errors
+    code for 6502 sized to 624 bytes, no ascii-7, no key, no emit, no 2/, many errors